amaranth-lang/rfcs/text/0036-async-testbench-functions.md

   - Context manager.
     If the current process is a background process, `async with sim.critical():` makes it a non-background process for the duration of the statement.

-The `ProcessType` enum has the following members:
-  - `BikeshedProcess`
-    - The current process is a process added by `add_process`.
-  - `BikeshedTestbench`
-    - The current process is a testbench process added by `add_testbench`.

-A domain trigger object has the following methods:
+A domain trigger object is immutable and has the following methods:
 - `__await__()`
   - Advance simulation.
 No value is returned.
 - `until(condition)`